Home Blog 6 key takeaways from LocalU Advanced Denver

 • Ask customers who’ve left a negative review in the past to update their review if you’ve fixed the issue

 Quick, efficient communication is rapidly becoming the norm in every facet of life.
-This includes when a customer needs or wants to communicate with abusiness.
+This includes when a customer needs or wants to communicate with a business.
 According to research, 74% of consumers report that they would be more likely to text with a local business if they knew a real person was going to receive and respond to their message.
-And, 75% of consumers welcome SMS messages.
+Additionally, 75% of consumers welcome SMS messages.

 The opportunity for increased revenue is also tied to SMS marketing efforts.
 The same research found consumers redeem SMS coupons a staggering 10x more than other types of coupons.
 This opportunity grows even more with local businesses.
 Consumers report being 21% more likely to opt in to local businesses’ SMS marketing efforts than larger businesses.